© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Grindon School Roman temporary camp is a scheduled monument protected by Historic England under reference 1010939.
 View the official record →

-Grindon School Roman temporary camp is a Roman military installation located in Northumberland, dating to the period of Roman occupation in northern Britain.
+Grindon School Roman temporary camp is a Roman military enclosure located in Northumberland, dating to the first or second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010939.

 Grindon School Roman temporary camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010939.